-And for people with this problem, a solution is available: the upper arm lift.
+Fortunately, there is a solution for people with this concern: the upper arm lift.

 As with most procedures, the upper arm lift begins with an initial consultation with the surgeon.
 This is when the surgeon looks at the patient’s medical history, and discusses the changes desired.
 The surgeon says if it is realistically possible or not.
 He/she also describes the actual process, and explains the possible risks, and once the patient is agreeable to all the terms, the surgery can be set.